raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ## Storing measurements in a database

-One of the best ways to store your Weather data is in a database.
-Databases can store very large numbers of records efficiently and make it easier to sort, search and analyse your measurements.
+One of the best ways to store your weather data is in a database.
+Databases can store very large numbers of records efficiently and make it easier to sort, search, and analyse your data.

-There are many different choices of database software but MariaDb is a good, versatile general-purpose product.
-You should have already installed it - if not, head back to "What you will need" and follow the instructions there.
+There are many different pieces of database software, and MariaDB is a good, versatile general-purpose product.
+You should have already installed it — if not, head back to the _What you will need_ section and follow the instructions there.

 Now to configure the database.

 - The database server will already be running.
-To connect to it, open a Terminal Window and type:
+To connect to it, open a terminal window and type:

 ```bash
 sudo mysql
 ```

 You should then see that the command line prompt changes to be `MariaDB [(none)]>`.
-You should type the configuration commands at this prompt.
+Type the configuration commands at this prompt.

 ![](images/mariadb.png)